kriszyp/lmdbx-js/README.md

 * `immediateBatchThreshold` - This parameter defines a limit on the number of batched bytes in write operations that can be pending for a transaction before ldmb-store will schedule the asynchronous commit for the immediate next even turn (with setImmediate).
 The default is 10,000,000 (bytes).
 * `syncBatchThreshold` - This parameter defines a limit on the number of batched bytes in write operations that can be pending for a transaction before ldmb-store will be force an immediate synchronous commit of all pending batched data for the store.
 This provides a safeguard against too much data being enqueued for asynchronous commit, and excessive memory usage, that can sometimes occur for a large number of continuous `put` calls without waiting for an event turn for the timer to execute.
 The default is 200,000,000 (bytes).

-#### LMDB Flags
+#### libmdbx Flags
-In addition, the following options map to LMDB's env flags, <a href="http://www.lmdb.tech/doc/group__mdb.html">described here</a> (only `noMemInit` is recommended, but others are available for boosting performance):
+In addition, the following options map to libmdbx's env flags, <a href="http://www.lmdb.tech/doc/group__mdb.html">described here</a> (only `noMemInit` is recommended, but others are available for boosting performance):
 * `noMemInit` - This provides a small performance boost (when not using useWritemap) for writes, by skipping zero'ing out malloc'ed data, but can leave application data in unused portions of the database.
 * `noReadAhead` - This disables read-ahead caching.
 Turning it off may help random read performance when the DB is larger than RAM and system RAM is full.
 However, this is not supported by all OSes, including Windows.
 * `useWritemap` - Use writemaps, this improves performance by reducing malloc calls, but can increase risk of a stray pointer corrupting data.
 * `noSubdir` - Treat `path` as a filename instead of directory (this is the default if the path appears to end with an extension and has '.' in it)
 * `noSync` - Doesn't sync the data to disk.
-We highly discourage this flag, since it can result in data corruption and lmdb-store mitigates performance issues associated with disk syncs by batching.
+We highly discourage this flag, since it can result in data corruption and lmdbx-store mitigates performance issues associated with disk syncs by batching.
 * `noMetaSync` - This isn't as dangerous as `noSync`, but doesn't improve performance much either.
 * `readOnly` - Self-descriptive.
-* `mapAsync` - Not recommended, lmdb-store provides the means to ensure commits are performed in a separate thread (asyncronous to JS), and this prevents accurate notification of when flushes finish.
+* `mapAsync` - Not recommended, lmdbx-store provides the means to ensure commits are performed in a separate thread (asyncronous to JS), and this prevents accurate notification of when flushes finish.

 #### Serialization options
 If you are using the default encoding of `'msgpack'`, the [msgpackr](https://github.com/kriszyp/msgpackr) package is used for serialization and deserialization.
 You can provide store options that are passed to msgpackr, as well.
 For example, these options can be potentially useful: